roserbatlleroca/MusGO_framework/projects/README.md

   - If we spot any missing info or inconsistencies, we’ll reach out to clarify or request edits.
 You may be asked to provide **additional context or evidence**, and suggestions may be revised **collaboratively** before being accepted.
 3. Once all issues are addressed, the model will be officially added!
 Credit for the contribution will be reflected in the commit and PR history.

+An example on how to add a new model evaluation is available [here](https://github.com/roserbatlleroca/MusGO_framework/pull/1).

 ## Amending a current evaluation

 If you'd like to propose an update to the evaluation of a model already listed in the leaderboard, there are two main reasons this might apply:

 1. **The model has changed** — A new version, component, or resource has been released that affects one or more categories.
+For example, a peer-reviewed version of the research paper is now available.
 2. **You disagree with a current classification** — You believe a category's score or justification is inaccurate or outdated.
+For example, a UX interface for your model is availble but category is empty.

 #### How to proceed?